GuillaumePressiat/logrittr/README.md

 timing at every step, with no function masking.

 With [Fira Code](https://github.com/tonsky/FiraCode) ligatures, `%>=%` renders
-as a single wide arrow visually similar to `%>%` with an added subline like a subtitle (sub-log).
+as a single wide arrow visually similar to `%>%` with an underline added, like a subtitle or, say, to read between the lines of a pipeline.